-With recent news that the CFPB has filed a RESPA enforcement action, and the renewed possibilities of Title Insurance Agent Licensing, it’s easy to forget that the DFS (f/k/a the Insurance Department) has already given Title Insurance Agents fairly clear answers on many issues regarding the Title Insurance business.
+With recent news that the CFPB has filed a RESPA enforcement action, and Title Insurance Agent Licensing, it’s easy to forget that the DFS (f/k/a the Insurance Department) has already given Title Insurance Agents fairly clear answers on many issues regarding the Title Insurance business.

 Set forth below are links to opinions that clearly state the Departments position on many issues, including but not limited to Insurance Law Section 6409(d) violations, joint venture arrangements, and coercing the use of a particular title insurance provider.

 All the included Opinions are currently posted on the DFS website, and are currently considered to be in full force and effect.
 All title insurance professinals are encouraged to read or re-read these opinions so if you see these behaviors recurring, you can knowledgably inform consumers, colleagues and possibly the NYSLTA or DFS about them.